Thursday, June 30, 2016

 - Someone has their head blown off with a shotgun.

 - Someone is shot in the stomach and chin with a shotgun.

 Estranged is a nasty little indie film.
-While the build up is slow and the film lacks any real scares or suspense, the movie does deliver a few twisted moments that should disturb viewers.
-The acting is also a standout in this film.
-A solid lead and villain make you care and hate the characters.
+While the build-up is slow and the film lacks any real scares or suspense.
+The movie does deliver a few twisted moments that should disturb viewers.
+The acting is also excellent in this movie.
+A solid lead in Amy Mason and creepy villain make you care and hate the characters.
 Anyone looking for a low budget, indie shocker with a nice twist that gives you less is more will be happy with Estranged.
+Go in knowing nothing.

 Friday, June 17, 2016

 Eric Michael Cole